MaterializeInc/materialize/doc/developer/guide.md

 ### Editors and IDEs

-In principle, any text editor can be used to edit Rust code, including Materialize.
+In principle, any text editor can be used to edit Rust code.
+There is nothing special about Materialize's codebase: any general Rust development setup should work fine.

 By default, we recomend that developers without a strong preference of editor use Visual Studio Code with the Rust-Analyzer plugin.
 This is the most mainstream